Retrodicting Chaotic Systems: An Algorithmic Information Theory Approach: Discussion

 This work is only the first step in addressing the retrodiction problem for dynamical systems, and we do not claim to have fully solved this challenging problem.
 Some future directions include investigating the logistic map for $\mu< 4$; investigating other maps, especially those in higher dimensions; using other outlier detection methods (instead of density); studying retrodiction in random dynamical systems, and finding ways to improve the computational efficiency.
 Because the current work is closely related to inverse problems, there may also be avenues to pursue in that direction.
-Such methods as maximum-likelihood pre-image search, shadowing-based reconstruction, or ensemble Kalman smoothing could be explored and connected.

 Finally, one could explore connections with kernel methods especially given their connections with AIT as established in \cite{bh_huter_kfs_ait, BridgingAIT_part2}.
 Kernel-based methods \cite{CuckerandSmale} have provided strong mathematical foundations for analyzing dynamical systems \cite{lengyel2024kernelsumsquaresdata, lee2024gaussianprocessessimplifydifferential, bhcm11,bhcm1,lyap_bh,bhks,hamzi2019kernel, bh2020b,klus2020data,ALEXANDER2020132520,bh12,bouvrie2017kernel,hb17, mmd_kernels_bh, akian2022learning, hamzimaulikowhadi, 5706920, yk1, bh_sparse_kfs, BHPhysicaD, hamzipaillet, YANG2024134192, BHPhysicaD, lee2021learning,hamzimaulikowhadi,bhkfjpl,bhkfsdes, Lee2024KernelMethodsLyapunov, lee2024kernelmethodsapproximationeigenfunctions}.
 It is therefore natural to consider a kernel-based version of our current work.
 In particular, the integration of Machine Learning (ML) techniques, particularly those involving kernel methods rooted in AIT as illustrated in \cite{bh_huter_kfs_ait, BridgingAIT_part2}, offers a compelling avenue for future exploration.
 The synergy between AIT and ML can enhance the theoretical robustness and practical application of retrodiction methods in several ways: \begin{itemize} \item Kernel Methods for Retrodiction: Utilizing kernel-based methods, such as Sparse Kernel Flows, could allow for a more nuanced comparison of historical candidate states by effectively capturing the underlying dynamics of the system.
 These methods could help in identifying the kernel that best approximates the true starting state from complex, high-dimensional data sets by choosing kernels with lowest Kolmogorov complexity.